maximbilan/SignalStrengthIndicator/README.md

 ## Usage

 There is an example in the repository.
-The example shows how to add the control via <i>storyboard</i>(Interface Builder).
+The example shows how to add the control via <i>storyboard</i> (Interface Builder).
 Also, I can easily add via code.

 <pre>
-let indicator = SignalStrengthIndicator()'
+let indicator = SignalStrengthIndicator()

 // Set up frame